Abortion ruling to speed process for clinics, patients - NewsBreak

 Perhaps the biggest change is that patients no longer need to schedule two appointments with a physician to comply with the 24-hour waiting period, during which clinics had to provide patients with state-mandated information and counseling.
 One is now enough.
 And the end of parental notification means fewer delays for minors, who sometimes had to go to court to get an exception.

-“It’s all really great from the patient’s perspective, and ours as well,” said Sharon Lau, the Midwest advocacy director for the Whole Woman’s Health Alliance, which has a clinic in Bloomington.
+“It’s all really great from the patient’s perspective, and ours as well,” said Jackie Dilworth, a spokeswoman for the Whole Woman’s Health clinic in Bloomington.

 Bisek said Planned Parenthood North Central States — which operates in Minnesota, the Dakotas, Iowa and Nebraska — is seeing a complicated “domino effect” as restrictions take effect across the country, including bans in the Dakotas and Wisconsin with Iowa and Nebraska expected to follow.
 The regional group still expects to see the surge grow as high as 25% at its Minnesota clinics.
 But she noted that abortion remains legal at the moment in Iowa and Nebraska, slowing the impact.